tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 To *enable scanning*, you can click on the light bulb icon on the toolbar.
 The feature can be configured under "Preferences" <kbd>F4</kbd> > "Scan Popup".

+### Disable main window stealing focus when searching

+When a search is triggered (for example, by mpvacious), the main window focuses itself even if it's already visible, which may be undesirable for some users.
+To change this behavior,
+go to "Preferences" > "Advanced" >
+disable "On a new search, focus the main window even if it's visible."

 ### Focus the translate line

 Pressing <kbd>Ctrl</kbd>+<kbd>L</kbd> puts the mouse cursor inside the translate line.